What You Can See in

 Jno.
 Swisher KING EDWARD, SWISHER SWEETS,

-RED RANGER, POM-POM
+RED RANGER, POM-POM, DIXIE MAID

 Morton Edwin LORD EDWIN